EE2dev/dataViz_meetup/covid-19/README.md

 # Covid-19 in Bavaria
-Data about the spread of the Covid-19 virus in Bavaria
+Data about the spread of the corona virus in Bavaria

 ## Data